pingcap/failpoint/README.md

 ## Implementation details

 - Define a group of marker functions
-- Parse imports and prune a source file which does not import failpoint
+- Parse imports and prune a source file which does not import a failpoint
 - Traverse AST to find marker function calls
-- Marker function call will be rewritten with an IF statement, which calls failpoint.Eval to determine whether a failpoint is active and executes failpoint code if the failpoint is enabled
+- Marker function calls will be rewritten with an IF statement, which calls failpoint.Eval to determine whether a failpoint is active and executes failpoint code if the failpoint is enabled

 ![rewrite-demo](./media/rewrite-demo.png)